jekyll/jekyll/docs/_tutorials/read-only-json-api.md

 * `convert` --- a function that takes post content **transpiled into HTML** as an argument.
 Please note that it doesn't parse the file through a template.

-### Remove Whitespaces
+### Remove Whitespace

 But, there's another trick.
-Using [hooks]({% link _docs/plugins/hooks.md %}), you can remove all whitespaces!
-Before a post is rendered, you can squeeze some custom logic in:
+Using [hooks]({% link _docs/plugins/hooks.md %}), you can remove all whitespace!
+Before a post is rendered, you can add some custom logic in:

 ```ruby
 Jekyll::Hooks.register :posts, :post_render do |post|